Science Meets Art: Learn About DNA With Wire & Beads

 Program Model: In Class

-Art Form(s): Visual Arts
+Art Form(s):

 Curriculum Connections: Science, Social-Emotional Learning

-Program Requirements: 3
+Program Requirements: Tables, Chairs.

 Instruction Language(s): English